EmFib/1000_classic_rock_songs/README.md

 ##### - *[05_sentiment_analysis](https://github.com/EmFib/bob_dylan/blob/main/05_sentiment_analysis.ipynb)*

 &nbsp;
-The modeling I did included looking at cosine simlirities between the musicians and sentiment analysis across their bodies of work.
+The modeling I did included looking at cosine similarities between the musicians and sentiment analysis across their bodies of work.

-&nbsp;
 ### **Cosine Similarity**

 I used the `gensim` topic modeling library to find the cosine similarities between the different artists' lyrics.

+&emsp; _Similarity Interface_

-First, I put the ten 100-song catalogs for each artist into a corpus that included the lyrics for each artist into one list bulk set of words associated with that artist.
+First, I build the similarity interface.
+I put the ten 100-song catalogs for each artist into a corpus that had each artist's set of lyrics as an object in a list.
 From there, I transformed the corpus into the LSI space and indexed it using the deerwester index:

 ```python
 lsi = models.LsiModel(corpus, id2word=dictionary, num_topics=22)